Air Bear® Filter 20 x 25 x 5

 The 20x25x5 ODOR DEFENSE® Air Bear replacement is in a class of its own.
 This is because it captures microscopic particles, but in addition it captures foul odors and harmful toxic gases.
 These gases are introduced into your home in all kinds of ways, like pesticides, cleaning agents, smoke, materials used to build furniture, leather products, and the list can go on and on, perhaps hundreds or thousands of volatile organic compounds.

-Finally, I should say that while a good air filter will make a big difference in the quality of the air in your home, it is also important to find the source of the pollutants and remove it, seal it, or take whatever corrective action necessary to mitigate the problem.
+I should say that while a good air filter will make a big difference in the quality of the air in your home, it is also important to find the source of the pollutants and remove it, seal it, or take whatever corrective action necessary to mitigate the problem.
+Some of these sources can come from the air conditioning drain pan and drain tubing, the refrigerator drain pan, pesticides, sprays, paints, and some other obvious sources.
+These pollutants can also come from sources you cannot do much to mitigate, like formaldehyde, building materials, pressed wood products like your kitchen cabinets.
+We know you cannot throw away your kitchen cabinets so these are the types of sources your air filter can help with by capturing these pollutants as they travel in the airflow through your air conditioning system.